2018 is winding to an end. Here’s a review of some of the books I’ve read this year and my thoughts on them.

 - Cryptoassets: The Innovative Investor’s Guide to Bitcoin and Beyond by Chris Burniske and Jack Tatar

-Ironically, this book convinced me not to invest in Bitcoin.
-It was a great read for understanding the pros/cons to each different type of cryptocurrency and why Bitcoin could be irrelevant in the near future as other cryptocurrencies with faster transaction times and benefits dominate.
-The author overly relies on the past performance of Bitcoin to predict its future, which if you believe in Warren Buffett’s style of investing, is faulty logic.
-Past performance does not necessarily dictate the future.
-By the end of the book I was convinced that cryptocurrency has many benefits as a technology to offer, but the longevity of Bitcoin is dubious.
+Ironically, despite its purpose to convince the reader to invest in Bitcoin, this book convinced me to do the opposite.
+It was a great read for understanding the pros & cons to each different type of cryptocurrency and why Bitcoin could be irrelevant in the near future as other cryptocurrencies with faster transaction times dominate.
+The author relies overly on the past performance of Bitcoin to predict its future, which if you believe in Warren Buffett’s style of investing, is faulty logic.
+Past performance does not necessarily dictate future performance.
+By the end of the book I was convinced that cryptocurrency has many benefits as a technology to offer, but the longevity of Bitcoin as a currency itself is dubious.

 - Poor Charlie’s Almanack by Charles Munger

-The best investment book I have ever read.
+Poor Charlie’s Almanack is the best investment book I have ever read.
 I could not recommend this book more highly.
-I cannot possibly condense my review of this book into a paragraph; it deserves its own post.
-It contains not only investment advice but the wisdom of the wisest old, white men humanity has to offer.
+I cannot possibly condense my review of this book into a paragraph; it deserves its own lengthy, considered post.
+In my opinion it is more accessible in practical advice than Graham’s The Intelligent Investor and yet more erudite in its classical teachings.
+It contains not only investment advice but the wisdom of a few of the wisest old, white men humanity has to offer.
 In all seriousness, I highly respect Charlie Munger and Warren Buffett, and not just for their approaches on investing and business.
 Charlie is one of the best thinkers I have had the pleasure of coming across, and I have learned immeasurably from this book.
-His points on blending multidisciplinary mental models and his approach to everything from investing to his philosophies on how to live life have changed me permanently for the better.
-A long read, a heavy book, and absolutely worth it.
+His points on blending multidisciplinary mental models and his approach to everything from investing to his philosophies on how to live life have changed my mental paradigms permanently.
+A long read, a heavy book (5.1 pounds), and absolutely worth it.

 - Superclass: The Global Power Elite and the World They Are Making by David Rothkopf

-A fun read, smattered liberally with a healthy dollop of name-dropping and pleasantly vivid descriptions of how the uber powerful elite live and control the world.
-Altogether, it is not too surprising that most of the power in the world lies in the hands of a concentrated group of a few (men), usually in the military, government, or the top creme de la crop of business.
-Fun but perhaps not the most profound read.
-It did reinforce how most of us who are not in this superclass are at their whimsy, and how far removed the ordinary person is from true power.
+A fun read, smattered liberally with name-dropping and pleasantly vivid descriptions of how the uber powerful elite live and control the world.
+Altogether, it is not too surprising that most of the power in the world lies in the hands of a concentrated group of a few (men), usually in the military, government, or the top creme de la crop of businesses.
+At times it felt like junk food, fun to experience vicariously, but not the most focused.
+The book did reinforce how most of us who are not in this superclass are at the whimsy of those who are, how far removed the ordinary person is from true power, and how the decisions of the world are made in rooms where only a select few are invited.

-Overall, I am pleased with the selection I made as each and every book taught me something different.
-Far fewer of the books I read this year were as fluffy or self-promoting as the ones I read last year, and in fact quite a few of them were deeply profound.
+Overall, I am satisfied with the selection I made as each as each book taught me something different.
+Fewer of the books I read this year were as fluffy or self-promoting as the ones I read last year, and a couple of them were profound.
 I learned it is not just the quantity of the books you read.
 The quality is arguably more important.
 Choose great thinkers, and you will learn immeasurably more.
-I tried to set a goal to read a certain number of books per year, and I learned that that can discourage choosing longer, heavier books.
-After all, you only compete in what you measure.
-While reading a lot is always helpful, the number of books should not be the sole focus if it does not examine which books.
+Last year, I tried to set a goal to read a certain number of books, and I learned that that can discourage choosing longer, heavier books.
+You only compete in what you measure.
+While reading a lot is always helpful, the number of books should not be the main criteria if it does not examine which books.
 Going forward, I’ll make a goal to read a list of specific books, not just a quantity.

-I also now realize I have a tendency to read a lot of investment books, and I look forward to diversifying with more historical, philosophy, science, and fictional work next year.
-I feel like I notably understand far more in the topics I chose than last year, and it is so rewarding.
-It’s reflected in my maturity, in how I spend my time, and I’d like to think it’s stopped me from making some unwise mistakes.
+I also now realize I have a tendency to read a lot of investment books, and I look forward to diversifying with more historical, philosophical, scientific, and fictional work next year.
+I feel like I notably understand far more in the topics I chose than last year, and that is rewarding.
+What I’ve learned is reflected in my maturity, in how I spend my time, and I’d like to think it’s stopped me from making some unwise mistakes.
 I look forward to reading more prolifically!